With latest appointee, Technical College board now fully stocked with Tony Evers' picks

 “Our technical college system plays a critically important role in our higher education system and in building the workforce we need to maintain our state’s economic momentum and growth, especially in our agricultural industries,” he said.
 "I look forward to continuing our work together to bolster the state’s agricultural industries and workforce and local economies.”

-The technical school board has 13 members, including six public members and four others with specific qualifications — being an employer, an employee, a student or a farmer — as well as ex-officio members from the UW Board of Regents, the state superintendent and the state Department of Workforce Development secretary.
+The technical college board has 13 members, including six public members and four others with specific qualifications — being an employer, an employee, a student or a farmer — as well as ex-officio members that include the president of the UW Board of Regents or a designee, the state superintendent of public instruction and the state Department of Workforce Development secretary.

 The farmer term last expired in 2021, but Buhr could not take the seat as he remained unconfirmed by the state Senate and Walker appointee Becky Levzow stayed in the seat for an additional 20 months.
-The Senate confirmed five members in April who had been holdovers since 2021.
+The state Senate confirmed five Evers appointees in April who had been serving since 2021.

+Svacina's appointment also will have to be confirmed by the state Senate.